 Money-back guarantee: 45 DAYS

 CyberGhost has a great-looking app.
-It’s very cool, and it installs on any macOS flavor with an installer, which you download from the CyberGhost website.
-CyberGhost offers very good speeds and has preset options to optimize the service for streaming or downloading.
-Those preset options appear as the opening screen of the CyberGhost app.
+It installs on any macOS flavor with an installer, which you download from the CyberGhost website.

 The interface has a funky graphic design with a cute ghost theme throughout.
 You can set the VPN to start up with the operating system, which requires you to specify a default server to connect to.
-A choice of over 9000 servers in 90+ countries lets you specify a location right down to the city.
+A choice of over 10,000 servers in 100+ countries lets you specify a location right down to the city in some locations.

 Each account can connect seven devices to CyberGhost servers simultaneously.
 The company offers a 45-day money-back guarantee to all customers.

 GREAT VALUE:CyberGhost is easy to use.
-A well-priced solid performer.
+A well-priced, solid performer.
 Good option if you are looking for a fast, reliable connection and an easy-to-use interface.
-Can struggle with unblocking some popular streaming sites.
-45-day money-back guarantee.
+Comes with a 45-day money-back guarantee.

 Read our full CyberGhost review.